LimePay/docs/Getting-Started.md

     abi: tokenABI, // The ABI of the contract that is deployed at the to address
     gasLimit: 4700000, // The gasLimit of the transaction
     value: 0, // The ethers that are going to be sent along with the transaction
-    fnName: "approve", // The name of the function that must be called
+    functionName: "approve", // The name of the function that must be called
-    params: [...params], // The parameters that are going to be passed to the function }
+    functionParams: [...params], // The parameters that are going to be passed to the function }
 ```